Drawn to Chitra Ganesh

 Cover from the comic, "Chitra Ganesh: Brooklyn, Bollywood, and the Rainbow Path."
 Illustration by Ati Gor

-Chitra Ganesh was born in New York to Indian immigrant parents.
-She draws from Indian mythology, literature, and popular culture to reveal feminist and queer narratives from the past and to imagine new visions of the future.
+Born in Brooklyn, New York, in 1975 to Indian immigrant parents, Chitra Ganesh is a visual artist who draws from Indian mythology, literature, and popular culture to reveal feminist and queer narratives from the past and to imagine new visions of the future.
+In addition to her paintings, drawings, video and installation works, she has created comics and Queer Power: A Time Traveling Coloring Book, honoring those who fought, or continue to fight for gay rights and gender equality.

 This comic is part of a series Drawn to Art: Tales of Inspiring Women Artists that illuminates the stories of women artists in the collection of the Smithsonian American Art Museum.
 Inspired by graphic novels, these short takes on artists’ lives were each drawn by a student-illustrator from the Ringling College of Art and Design.